New season of Oklahoma Gardening set to premier Feb. 13

 Green-thumbed Oklahomans don’t have to wait for good weather to jump into a new season of Oklahoma Gardening starting Feb.
 13.

-Oklahoma Gardening airs every Saturday morning at 11 a.m. and Sunday afternoons at 3 p.m. on local OETA channels.
-There are no worries for those who happen to miss an episode.
-If viewers are unable to watch on television, they can subscribe to the Oklahoma Gardening YouTube channel and see full shows or search for specific segments at their convenience.
+Oklahoma Gardening airs every Saturday morning at 11 a.m. and Sunday afternoons at 3 p.m. on local OETA-TV (PBS) channels across the state.
+Viewers who are unable to watch on television can subscribe to the Oklahoma Gardening YouTube channel and see full shows or search for specific segments at their convenience.

-The Botanic Garden at Oklahoma State University is the home of the Oklahoma Gardening studio garden and is located west of Stillwater on the north side of Highway 51.
+The Botanic Garden at OSU is the home of the Oklahoma Gardening studio garden and is located west of Stillwater on the north side of Highway 51.
 The show is produced by OSU Extension, OSU’s Department of Horticulture and Landscape Architecture and Agricultural Communications Services.